WBattist/supernova-simulator/README.md

 6. Now click the same arrow/run button from step 5 and then a pop-up window should appear, encompasing the simulator

+# To Do List:

+1. Undo the cap of 2d instead of 3d

 ## Hackatime Stats